English

 Intent

-We understand that spoken language underpins the development of reading and writing.
-We want children to be able to develop cognitively, socially and linguistically.
+• Be able to develop cognitively, socially and linguistically.
 As we have a high proportion of children who have English as an additional language, we work in a very targeted way, from children's starting points, to ensure that they achieve in each area.

 We ensure that children's thinking is clear in order to help them share their ideas verbally and in writing.
 Children need to gain strong foundations by being given plenty of opportunities to discuss, clarify their thinking, ask questions, try language if they are to make good progress.